Kangyidaunt Township

 Kangyidaunt Township (ကန်ကြီးတောင့်မြို့နယ်) is a township of the Pathein District in the Ayeyarwady Division of Myanmar.
 It is located on the eastern edge of Pathein District, bordering the townships of Einme and Myaunmya in Myaungmya District.
 Within Pathein District, Kangyidaunt Township is bordered by Kyaunggon Township to the northeast, Thabaung Township to the north, Pathein Township to the west, and Ngapudaw Township to the southwest.
-Kangyidaunt Township consists of 1 city, 7 wards, 73 village tracts and 386 villages.
+Kangyidaunt Township consists of 1 town, 7 wards, 73 village tracts and 386 villages.
 The principal town is Kangyidaunt.
 It may also be spelled as Kangyidaung.

 Kangyidaunt Township has a significant Karen minority at 43.68% of residents in 2019.

 Geography

 Kangyidaunt Township is mostly flat and even, with only a few areas slightly higher than the general elevation due to the course of the rivers within the township.
 The North side of the township is bounded by the Daka River and the south is bound by the Panmawaddy and Ngawan Rivers.
 The township has many Lebbek trees and some Nipa Palms in saltwater estuaries.
 The township, with its abundance of navigable rivers and streams, sees many motorized boats during summer months.

 The Township's Water Usage Planning department monitors and maintains rivers, streams and irrigation channels to prevent siltation.
 The Forestry department's nursery is growing 24,000 trees, including Eucalyptus, Forest Mangrove and Teak trees, to be planted in Kalarkwin and Seikthar villages to prevent erosion during the Monsoon Season.

 Kangyidaunt Township typically sees 85.84 inches (218cm) of rainfall and has a moderate level of risk for flooding due to both nearby deltaic river systems and a lower population density compared to nearby Pathein.